The Christian Left Welcomes You

 Welcome!
 Are you a Christian and a Liberal?
 We've been searching for you for 5 years!
 If you're like many others like us you've probably felt alone out there.
 You've probably been told "You can't be a Christian and a Liberal!"
 You've probably been ostracized by churches, and conservative "Christian" friends and family.
 You've probably doubted your own viewpoint at times.

 You're in the right place!
 Conservative "Christians" have turned their back on one of the central tenets of the Bible.
 The tenet that Jesus said was "The sum of the Law and all the prophets," to Love God and Love your neighbor as you do yourself!
-And who is your neighbor? he taught.
-A stranger, of a foreign belief system, who was beat up and left for dead on the road while religious types passed him by!
+And who is our neighbor?
+Jesus taught us it was a stranger … A stranger, of a foreign belief system, who stopped to help another stranger beat up and left for dead on the roadside while religious types passed him by!
 The Bible is full of instruction that this teaching isn't “just for individuals.”
 It's a universal teaching.
 It applies to individuals, governments, and businesses.Welcome home.
 You have found your tribe.
 Conservative "Christians" are wrong, and you've been right about Jesus all along!

 We also welcome anyone who wants to be here.
 We have many, many friends who support our message of taking care of our brothers and sisters in this world.
 All of them!